jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer/readme.md

 And, of course, GitHuB supplies a quite amazing tool for finding stuff on GitHub

-The GitHub developers API provides fast, frea and easy access to millions of GitHub projects.
+The GitHub developers API provides fast, free and easy access to millions of GitHub projects.